AlexWorx/ALib-Class-Library/docs/pages/alib_mod_strings.md

 With variable \alib{EMPTY_STRING} and its siblings things are a little more complicated: Here the right C++ string literal has to be chosen.
-This is achieved with the template type \alib{strings;TT_StringConstants} and its specializations for character types \alib{characters;nchar}, \alib{characters;wchar}, and \alib{characters;xchar}.
+This is achieved with the template type \alib{strings;StringConstantsTraits} and its specializations for character types \alib{characters;nchar}, \alib{characters;wchar}, and \alib{characters;xchar}.
 If a user of this library writes entities that are templated on the character type, then the use of this helper-struct is advised.

 ### 6.3.2 CString Constants ### {#alib_strings_details_constants_cstrings}
-With the inclusion of the header file \alibheader{strings/cstring.hpp}, templated helper-struct
-\alib{strings;TT_CStringConstants} is defined, which provides static \c constexpr methods for a few frequently used string constants.
+Templated helper-struct \alib{strings;CStringConstantsTraits} provides static \c constexpr methods for a few frequently used string constants.

 While the methods can be explicitly accessed by providing the templated character type, in addition, for each six character types a corresponding is variable given in namespace #alib.
-For example, for member method \alib{strings;TT_CStringConstants<TChar>::DefaultWhitespaces}, corresponding variables
+For example, for member method \alib{strings;CStringConstantsTraits<TChar>::DefaultWhitespaces}, corresponding variables
 - \alib{DEFAULT_WHITESPACES},
 - \alib{COMPLEMENT_DEFAULT_WHITESPACES},